-The EC800 system uses two sensors to measure internal temperature and humidity, and external temperature.
-The internal temperature and humidity sensor is furniture mounted within the caravan, and the external sensor is mounted below the caravan floor.
-The figures displayed are for information only, and it is hoped the information will be useful, for example when checking temperatures remotely during cold weather.
+The EC940 system uses two sensors to measure internal temperature/humidity and external temperature.
+The combined internal temperature and humidity sensor is furniture mounted within the caravan, and the external sensor is mounted below the caravan floor.
+The figures displayed are for information only, and it is hoped the information will be useful.

-For vehicles fitted with Alde or Truma heating systems, this sensor is not used to control the heating temperature as it is measured above the door by the Alde or Truma room sensor.
-The readings on the heating system may vary relative to the one shown on the EC800 control panel.
+For vehicles fitted with Alde or Truma heating systems, this sensor is not used to control the heating temperature, as it is measured separately above the door by the Alde or Truma room sensor.
+The readings on the heating system may vary relative to the one shown on the EC940 control panel.

-For vehicles fitted with a Whale heating system, the sensor is used to control the heating temperature as this system does not have its own sensor.
+For vehicles fitted with a Whale heating system, the sensor may be used to control the heating temperature as the system may not have its own sensor.

-8.26 Water System Operation
+Water System Operation

-The EC800 control panel pump button operates the internal water pump drawing water from an on-board tank if fitted, or an external container when no tank is fitted.
+The EC970 control panel pump button operates the internal water pump drawing water from an on-board tank if fitted, or an external container when no tank is fitted.

 The system incorporates an automatic tank fill feature.
 When turned on this will automatically fill the on-board water tank from the external container and will switch off automatically when full.
-To enable tank fill, select 'Fill Tank' on' on the control panel Water screen.
+To enable tank fill, press Fill Button on Fresh Water tank screen.
 To ensure the external pump is not damaged if the external tank runs dry, the pump runs for a maximum of 7 minutes.

-The water tank incorporates a level warning feature to warn the user when the fresh water level drops below 25%.
-A warnings can be enabled / disabled on the control panel water screen.
+The water tanks (fresh & waste) incorporate a level warning feature to warn the user when the fresh water level drops below 25% or when the waste water level reaches 100%.
+These warnings can be enabled / disabled from the User Settings screen

 If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and a message will be displayed on the control panel.
-To cancel the warning, press the confirm button.
+To cancel the warning, press the bell icon.